Steina and Woody Vasulka: Work

 The work that the Vasulkas presented at The Kitchen's original Greenwich Village location, which amounted to a handful of performances and showings each month, included a range of live documentary and experimental videos, live video performances, live video processing, media installations, and “experiments in perception.”

 The Vasulkas' work at this time was colored by the artists' interest in negotiating terms like "space" in the context of video and what Yvonne Spielman calls video's "image object."
 The Vasulkas' wide exploration of video in this ontological regard led to apparent contrast, such as that between the documentary-style Participation series involving footage of real-life performances (occurring in the space in front of and around the video camera), and works like Caligrams, in which the Vasulkas use hardware devices such as scan processors, video sequencers, and multikeyers to "play" or perform with video like a musical instrument, and in a different kind of space.

-In 1974, The Vasulkas moved to Buffalo, New York to pursue a faculty position at the State University of New York's Department of Media Studies, though they would maintain involvement with The Kitchen and its programming.
+In 1974, the Vasulkas moved to Buffalo, New York to pursue a faculty position at the University at Buffalo's Department of Media Study, though they would maintain involvement with The Kitchen and its programming.
 Though Steina and Woody had worked outside their duo before, their practices diverged to a greater extent following this relocation.
-Woody's practice became more focused on digital image manipulation and the employment of tools like the Rutt/Etra Video Synthesizer (Bill Etra, a co-creator of this device, showed frequently at the Kitchen during the Vasulkas' tenure).
+Woody's practice became more focused on digital image manipulation and the employment of tools like the Rutt/Etra Video Synthesizer (Bill Etra, a co-creator of this device, showed frequently at The Kitchen during the Vasulkas' tenure).
 Steina's practice centered around environmental, mechanical, and physical relationships between body, video, and camera, beginning with a late-1970s series of moving-camera environments titled All Vision and Machine Vision which were shown, in part, at The Kitchen.

 The Vasulkas have collaborated with Harald Bode (posthumously).

-The Vasulka Chamber
+Vasulka Chamber

-In 2014, The National Gallery of Iceland opened the Vasulka Chamber, a collaboration between the museum and the artist couple.
-They donated a substantial amount of their digital archive to the museum and it is the Chamber's aim to preserve the legacy and collection of the artists.
+In 2014, the National Gallery of Iceland opened the Vasulka Chamber, a collaboration between the museum and the artist couple.
+They donated a substantial amount of their digital archive to the museum, and the Chamber aims to preserve the legacy and collection of the artists.

-The Vasulka Archive
+Vasulka Archive

-In 2016 the Vašulka Kitchen Brno (VKB) was established in Brno in The Czech Republic, for research, artistic experiment and informal education in the field of new media art.
+In 2016, the Vašulka Kitchen Brno (VKB) was established in Brno in the Czech Republic, for research, artistic experiment, and informal education in the field of new media art.
 It consists of the archive of Woody and Steina Vašulkas’ work and a permanent exhibition of their selected works.